Xceptance/xlt-documentation/content/en/xtc/basics/045-organizations.md

 Organization admins may impose mandatory login requirements on users of their organization.
 They may require users to be authenticated using specific [login providers]({{< relref "040-user-accounts/#connecting-existing-xtc-accounts-to-an-external-login-provider" >}}) or [2FA]({{< relref "040-user-accounts/#two-factor-authentication-2fa" >}}).

 {{% note notitle %}}
-The configuration **DOES NOT** force users to actually configure the required login procedure to be able to log into XTC.
+The configuration ***does not*** force users to actually configure the required login procedure to be able to log into XTC.
 It merely prevents them from accessing the organization.
 Users will still be able to see the organization in their dashboard and organization dropdown, but will see an appropriate error screen informing them about the need to comply with the login requirement when trying to access the organization details.
-Oganization admins **SHOULD** inform users via appropriate means to ensure that they are up-to-date on any login changes.
+Organization admins ***should*** inform users via appropriate means to ensure that they are up-to-date on any login changes.
 {{% /note %}}

-When accessing an organization, the system will check whether the login requirements are fulfilled **in the current session**.
-Users that have an external login provider **and** 2FA configured will need to use the appropriate login flow to access a specific organization.
+When accessing an organization, the system will check whether the login requirements are fulfilled ***in the current session***.
+Users that have an external login provider ***and*** 2FA configured will need to use the appropriate login flow to access a specific organization.
 This can mean having to log out and log in again using a different authentication method in order to switch organizations.

 {{% warning notitle %}}
 Changes to the login requirement take effect immediately.
 Users that are already logged in will get the appropriate lock-out message on their next access to any of the organization's data.
 This includes saving any changes they may have made in the meantime.
-Admins **SHOULD** therefore try to schedule changes in a way to minimize user impact (e.g. outside of business hours or during an announced maintenance window).
+Admins ***should*** therefore try to schedule changes in a way to minimize user impact (e.g. outside of business hours or during an announced maintenance window).
 {{% /warning %}}

 {{% note notitle %}}